peckinc/wordpress-plugin/soundcheck/readme.txt

 > "Hey Google, what's the latest news about $topic?"
 > "Hey Google, play news about $topic."

-* Monitors when posts are coming up in Google News.
+* Monitors when posts come up in Google News.
 * Validates your posts to make sure they have eligible `speakable` content.

 ### More Info